bitcoincashorg/bitcoincash.org/spec/uahf-technical-spec.md

 RATIONALE: To make it possible to use such a release as a compatible client with legacy chain / i.e. to decide to not follow the HF on one's node / make a decision at late stage without needing to change client.

+### OPT-SERVICEBIT (NODE_BITCOIN_CASH service bit)

+A UAHF-compatible client should set service bit 5 (value 0x20).

+RATIONALE: This service bit allows signaling that the node is a UAHF supporting node, which helps DNS seeders distinguish UAHF implementations.

+NOTE 1: This is an optional feature which clients do not strictly have to implement.

+NOTE 2: This bit is currently referred to as NODE_BITCOIN_CASH and displayed as "CASH" in user interfaces of some Bitcoin clients (BU, ABC).

 ## References